jpmens/mosquitto-auth-plug/README.md

 # mosquitto-auth-plug

+As per 2019-03-11 I am archiving this repository and closing all currently open issues and pull requests without prejudice.
+The repository will continue to exist and you are welcome to work on your own fork of it, as long as you observe the LICENSEs.

+I have not used the `mosquitto-auth-plug` myself for years now, but my users expect, nay, demand, that I support and help them with it.
+We've received over 580 stars (thank you for that!), and yet some people can't even be bothered to read the documentation and then send me private e-mails or DMs on Twitter, etc. to complain and/or ask for help.
+I'm tired of having to work on understanding and fixing issues users are experiencing with the software.
+I'm also a bit tired of the lack of help I've received for this project.

+The original README begins below this line.

+# mosquitto-auth-plug

 This is a plugin to authenticate and authorize [Mosquitto] users from one or more of a variety of back-ends: